NUOPTIMA

 When it comes to the product of the business, at this stage, it is crucial to demonstrate that it is well-liked by early users as this shows viability in the business.
 Adding on from this, it should also have fantastic engagement, and there should also be a powerful strategy present on how to break into a large Total Addressable Market (TAM) over some time.
 Remember, at this funding stage, it is important to prove to the investors that your business is the future and worth investing in.
 As P9’s table demonstrates, at the seed funding stage, there should already be natural traction for the business and evidence of success with founder-led sales.
 Founder-led sales are when the company’s founder connects with leads they have found and helps them trial the product.
 The founder then transforms these leads and signs them up for paid plans.

 A further requirement for seed funding is that the founder can demonstrate capital efficiency through true resourcefulness and that they can still get many things completed with just a small team.
 This helps reassure an investor that the founder is capable and frugal.
-As with pre-seed funding, the moat for a seed stage company is its fantastic ideas.
+As with pre-seed funding, the moat for a seed stage company is its fantastic ideas, which can attract value added investors looking for innovative opportunities..

 Series A Funding Requirements and Benchmarks